chyroshan066/docs/Next.js/(26) Data-fetching.md

 });
 ```

 Now create another file within "api" folder and perform fetching operation there based on different methods (like; "get", "post", "put" etc.).
-Perform data fetching within the function and return that to increase reusability.
+Perform data fetching inside the function and return that to increase reusability.
 <br> The sample code is written below;

 ```